Army of the Mughal Empire: Horse

+Bargustawan mail and plate armour worn by horses were formed from three parts, a shaffron (head defence), crinet (neck defence) and combined peytral and crupper.
+Small plates edges are cusped and scalloped, giving the armour a geometric appearance.
+Panels of mail formed from alternating rows of solid and riveted links connects the rows.
+This arrangement accommodates radiating- pattern plates around circular plate edged with a brass border around the shoulders, flanks and neck areas of the armour.

-The key to Mughal power in India was its use of warhorses and also its control of the supply of superior warhorses from Central Asia.
-Modern middle east and Islamic culture historian Annemarie Schimmel estimated around 75 percent of Mughal army's warhorses were imported origin.
-This indication also supported by the Mughal victories in the Battle of Panipat, the Battle of Machhiwara, Battle of Dharmatpur, and in eyewitness accounts such as Father Monserrate, which primarily featured the use of traditional Turko-Mongol horse archer tactics rather than gunpowder.
-The cavalrymen of Mughal were usually hailed high-class caste and were better paid than foot soldiers and artillerymen, and had to possess at least two of their own horses and good equipment.
-The regular horseman was called a Sowar.
+The key to Mughal power was its use of warhorses and its control of the supply of superior warhorses from Central Asia.
+Historian Annemarie Schimmel estimated that around 75 percent of warhorses were imported.
+This aided the Mughal in the battles of Panipat, Machhiwara, Dharmat, reflected in eyewitness accounts such as that of Father Monserrate, which primarily featured the use of traditional Turko-Mongol horse archer tactics rather than gunpowder.
+The cavalrymen usually hailed from a high caste and were better paid than foot soldiers and artillerymen.
+They had to possess at least two of their own horses and good equipment.

-The difference between Mughal heavy cavalry charge with their counterpart in European Man-at-arms knights was the ability of the Mughal cavalryman to comfortably sat in relaxed fashion on their saddles during the top speed of their horse charge.
+The difference between Mughal heavy cavalry charge with their counterpart in European man-at-arms was the ability of the cavalryman to comfortably sit on their saddles during a top speed charge.
 Historian Jos Gommans recorded how the Mughals mocked the "European style" of cavalry charge.
-The regular cavalry troopers were directly recruited by the Mughal emperor himself, mainly from the emperor's own blood relatives and tribesmen.
-They had their own pay roll and pay master, and were better paid than normal horsemen sowars.
+The regular cavalry troopers were directly recruited by the emperor, mainly from the emperor's blood relatives and tribesmen.
+They had their own payroll and paymaster, and were better paid than normal horsemen sowars.